 A Facilities Task Force met from June 2023 to October 2023 to develop a recommendation to the school board about recommended facility projects.
 The task force, comprised of staff, families and community members, met monthly to learn more about the facilities needs of the district.
 The task force presented their recommendation to the school board in December 2023.
 The following projects will be presented to voters for consideration on Nov.
 5, 2024.
+The video below explains some of the needs for safety and accessibility improvements.

 Bond Projects